Here's How To Explain Fourth Of July To Your Kid

-What are we celebrating on July 4th?
+What are we celebrating on the Fourth of July?

-“I try to explain that July 4th is about how we were trying to stand up for ourselves as a nation,” says Doveton.
+“I try to explain that July Fourth is about how we were trying to stand up for ourselves as a nation,” says Doveton.
 “The colonists thought that the rules they were told by Great Britain that they had to follow weren’t fair.”

 Here, Doveton says, is a good moment to ask kids if they can think of something that’s not fair in their life.
 Once it’s clear they have a grasp of fair versus unfair, you can move on to explain what the colonists felt was unfair — 27 grievances in all — and share that they asked one of their leaders, Thomas Jefferson, to write a document to explain all the ways this treatment was unjust.
 We call this document the Declaration of Independence.